AndyRong921/AndyRong921.github.io/_pages/about.md

 # 🔥 News
-- *2026.03*: &nbsp;🎉🎉 Our paper on "DARE: Domain-Aware Representation Enhancement for Data-Efficient Histopathological Tissue Classification" received a revision invitation from *Biomedical Signal Processing and Control* (BSPC, JCR Q1).
+- *2026.05*: &nbsp;🎉🎉 Our paper on "DARE: Domain-Aware Representation Enhancement for Data-Efficient Histopathological Tissue Classification" received a revision invitation from *Biomedical Signal Processing and Control* (BSPC, JCR Q1).
+- *2026.05*: &nbsp;🎉🎉 Awarded Honorable Mention (International Second Prize) in the 2026 Mathematical Contest in Modeling (MCM).
+- *2026.04*: &nbsp;🎉🎉 Honored as Outstanding Teaching Assistant of the University (top 1% university-wide) for the course Ordinary Differential Equation.
 - *2025.11*: &nbsp;🎉🎉 Awarded National Second Prize in the 2025 National Undergraduate Mathematics Modeling Competition.
-- *2025.04*: &nbsp;🎉🎉 Awarded Meritorious Winner (International First Prize) in the 2025 Mathematical Contest in Modeling (MCM/ICM).
+- *2025.04*: &nbsp;🎉🎉 Awarded Meritorious Winner (International First Prize) in the 2025 Mathematical Contest in Modeling (ICM).
+- *2025.03*: &nbsp;🎉🎉 Our research paper on coastal seafood industry economic impact using the DID-SARIMA model was officially accepted and published in Highlights in Science, Engineering and Technology
+- *2024.11*:  &nbsp;🎉🎉 Awarded Provincial Second Prize in the 2024 National Undergraduate Mathematics Modeling Competition (Shandong Division).